VegaDeftwing/opinionatedeng/opinionatedeng.md

 'rfkill' kills all radio transmission on system

-'rtc' real time clock, direct access
+'rtc' real time clock, direct access - we'll talk more about real time clocks and time in networking.

 'sdxn' the 'normal' representation of block devices like HDDs, SSDs, and flash drives to the system.
 Each number is a partition